 As part of those requirements, TRG is required to perform annual quality compliance reviews on all Subgrantees.
-Quality Compliance Reviews focus on issues of administrative, clinical, consumer involvement, data management, fiscal, programmatic, and quality management nature.
+Quality Compliance Reviews focus on issues of administrative, clinical, data management, fiscal, programmatic, and quality management nature.
 Administrative review examines Subgrantee operating systems including, but not limited to, non-discrimination, personnel management and Board of Directors.
 Clinical review includes review of clinical service provision in the framework of established protocols, procedures, standards and guidelines.
-Consumer involvement review examines the Subgrantee's frame work for gather client feedback and resolving client problems.
 Data management review examines the Subgrantee's collection of required data elements, service encounter data, and supporting documentation.
 Fiscal review examines the documentation to support billed units as well as the Subgrantee's fiscal management and control systems.
-Programmatic review examines non-clinical service provision in the framework of established protocols, procedures, standards and guidelines.
-Quality management review ensures that each Subgrantee has systems in place to address the mandate for a continuous quality management program.
+Programmatic review examines non-clinical service provision in the framework of established protocols, procedures that each Subgrantee has systems in place to address the mandate for a continuous quality management program.